kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ## Setup

 I have put the C code of this exercise to Gist.
-You can go and check it out yourself or you can download the provided binary first which I have included to this post.
+You can go and compile it yourself or you can download the provided binary first which I have included to this post.
 This exercise is actually based on one [Lab exercise I found from Github](https://github.com/s4n7h0/Practical-Reverse-Engineering-using-Radare2/).
 I decided to do a quick copy and a bit of rewriting of the Lab task as I wanted to avoid sploiling the original Lab exercise.
 So after reading, you can also check them out as well. :-) But for now, I'll focus on keeping the binary as black box'ish.